Microsoft/azure-docs.cs-cz/articles/role-based-access-control/built-in-roles.md

   "assignableScopes": [
     "/"
   ],
-  "description": "Can read metadata of key vaults and its certificates, keys and secrets.
-Cannot read sensitive values such as secret contents or key material.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/21090545-7ca7-4776-b22c-e363652d74d2", "name": "21090545-7ca7-4776-b22c-e363652d74d2", "permissions": [
+  "description": "Read metadata of key vaults and its certificates, keys, and secrets.
+Cannot read sensitive values such as secret contents or key material.
+Only works for key vaults that use the 'Azure role-based access control' permission model.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/21090545-7ca7-4776-b22c-e363652d74d2", "name": "21090545-7ca7-4776-b22c-e363652d74d2", "permissions": [